ohlava/Fire-Spread/README.md

 Press the play button!

 In the objects panel, you will see multiple different objects responsible for alternating the program run.
-Experiment with different values in Inspector panel for those public properties.
-Or control the program with the buttons with self explanatory texts.
+Experiment with different values in Inspector panel for such public properties.
 Change them ideally before you press play button.
+Control the program with the program buttons right during the run of the program.

-Seting tiles on fire is as simple as clicking on them!
-Just make sure you are in the game not in the scene view.
-Also the state of the game has to be in new world state which means that fire simulation must not be running or paused.
-If the simulation already started, it is prohibited to egnite new tiles manually. (maybe will be added in the future) Click the Reset button or generate new World to be able to manually set tile on fire.
+Seting tiles on fire is as simple as clicking on them.
+Just make sure you are in the game view not in the scene view.
+Also the state of the game has to be the new World state which means that fire simulation must not be running or paused.
+Initial burning tiles can be ignited only before you click run simulation button.
+If the simulation already started, it is prohibited to egnite new tiles manually. (maybe this ability will be added in the future) Click the Reset current world button or generate entire new World to be able to manually set new tiles on fire again.

 After you ignite initial tiles, click the button to run the simulation.
 Pause and restart the simulation whenever you want.
-It is also convinient to change the speed of the updates.
+It is also convinient to change the speed of the updates beforehand.

 Reset the current world or generate completely new one.

 Control the camera movement with WASD.
 Control the camera angle with IJKL anytime.

+Have a graph of burning tiles displayed right during the simulation on your screen, or after the simulation finishes or at any time just by clicking the Show/hide graph button.

 # General overview

 ### MainLogic

-This class is the central hub for running the application, maintaining the state of the application, handling input events, running the fire spread simulation, and managing the generated world.
+This class is the central hub for running the application, maintaining the state of the application, handling input events, running the fire spread simulation, and managing the generated world and displaying it by visulizer accordingly.
 It's a Unity MonoBehaviour, which allows it to be attached to a game object and make use of Unity's inbuilt methods like Start and Update.

 ### Terrain Generation